uq-flor-pro/florence-player/howto/mkdocs/docs/index.md

 When connected using wifi and performing updates or transferring files using ```scp```, we often found the network connection would drop out for a few minutes.
 [This link](https://forums.raspberrypi.com/viewtopic.php?p=1670096&hilit=transfer+disconnects#p1670096) seems to refer to the issue.
-Throttling the connection using wondershaper didn't seem to help.
-This only happened over wifi.
+Throttling the connection using wondershaper didn't seem to help and this only happened over wifi.
 We ended up using a USB wireless adapter instead of the inbuild wifi adapter.
 See [this Github issue](https://github.com/uq-flor-pro/florence-player/issues/1) on the Florence Player repository for more information.